Taft Cardinals

-The Taft Cardinals were a minor league baseball franchise based in Taft, Texas in 1938.
-Taft played as members of the Class D level Texas Valley League in their only season of minor league play.
+The Taft Cardinals were a minor league baseball franchise based in Taft, Texas.
+In 1938, the Cardinals played as members of the Class D level Texas Valley League in their only season of minor league play, qualifying for the playoffs.

+Taft hosted home minor league games at the Taft High School Field.

 History

 The Taft Cardinals began minor league play in the 1938 Texas Valley League.
 After a nine-season hiatus, the 1938 Texas Valley League reformed as a six–team Class D level league, with the Brownsville Charros, Corpus Christi Spudders, Harlingen Hubs, McAllen Packers and Refugio Oilers joining Taft as the league members.

 In their opening game, Taft was defeated by the Brownsville Charros by the score of 8–5.

-After beginning league play on April 14, 1938, the Cardinals finished the season in 3rd place, qualifying for the Texas Valley League playoffs, in their only season of play.
+After beginning league play on April 14, 1938, the Cardinals finished the season in third place, qualifying for the Texas Valley League playoffs, in their only season of play.
 Taft finished the 1938 regular season with a record of 68–67, playing under managers Leroy "Cowboy" Jones and John Morrow.
-Taft finished 23.5 games behind the 1st place Corpus Christi Spudders in the final regular season standings.
-In the 1938 playoffs, the Cardinals lost in 1st round, as the Harlingen Hubs swept Taft in three games.
+Taft finished 23.5 games behind the first place Corpus Christi Spudders in the final regular season standings.
+In the 1938 playoffs, the Cardinals lost in first round, as the Harlingen Hubs swept Taft in three games.

 Future major league players made an impact for Taft, as Jack Creel led Taft with a 15–7 record and Fats Dantonio hit .324 in 349 at bats for the 1938 Cardinals.

 Following the 1938 season, the Texas Valley League permanently folded.
 Taft, Texas has not hosted another minor league team.